Buying Guides · Last updated 2 June 2026

 The main areas you should know:

 Upper Town: For character, the Upper Town cannot be beaten.
 Narrow streets, historic architecture, and a genuine neighbourhood feel.
-It is a steep walk up from the town centre, but many residents consider that a fair trade for the charm and the panoramic views across the bay to Spain.
+It is a steep walk from the town centre, but many residents consider that a fair trade for the charm and panoramic views across the bay to Spain.

 Town Area / City Centre: Right in the heart of things, close to Main Street shopping, Casemates Square, and the commercial district.
 Properties here are convenient but can be smaller.
 Ideal if you want to walk everywhere.